neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 _Optional_

-- If time allows, show how to move the `Button` function into its own file for better structure, mirroring how React organizes components.
+- If time allows, show how to move the `Button` function into its own file for better structure, mirroring how React organises components.

 ---